 Please keep a close pulse on this one as it will continue to evolve in the years ahead.

 For now, though, there are a few actions you can take to get in the game here.

 Make sure your website is fast!
 Website speed can really put a damper on the user experience.
 The search engines know this and act based on it.. so speed it up!

-Don’t worry though… nothing to fear here.
+Don’t worry, though… nothing to fear here.
 SEO won’t bite.
-Keep in mind, excellently executing a simple SEO strategy can bear huge fruit!
+Remember that excellently executing a simple SEO strategy can bear huge fruit!